delvelabs/hammertime/docs/heuristics.md

 hammertime.heuristics.add(reject_5xx)
 ```

-to use more than one heuristic:
+To use more than one heuristic:

 ```python
 from hammertime.rules import RejectStatusCode, DynamicTimeout